I received an e mail recently from a multi sport athlete who competes in Football and Wrestling.

 That being said, this is from my perspective as an independent strength coach vs a college strength coach.
 During my time at Lehigh, we trained 2 x week unless the team had a meet on Saturday and Sunday.
 If that was the case, starters had Monday morning off but non starters were still in.

 So, at ALL times, I am NEVER creating a training program for "maintenance".
-Heck, I would NEVER have such a defeatist attitude no matter where I am coaching.
+I would NEVER have or recommend such a defeatist attitude no matter where I am coaching.
+Progress is always the goal.
+There truly is no such thing as maintenance, you're either getting better or you're getting worse.

 The goal is to always make improvements in performance.